sfilippone/psblas3/README.md

 ### OpenACC
-There is a highly experimental version of an OpenACC interface, you can access it by speficifying
+There is a highly experimental version of an OpenACC interface, you can compile it by speficifying
 ```bash
 --enable-openacc  --with-extraopenacc="-foffload=nvptx-none=-march=sm_70"
 ```